bompiyapon/DSI_Project4/README.md

 ----------------------------
 - WNV is highly seasonal, most occur in July and August (week21-week32)
 - WNV outbreak are more serious in summer (high temperature) and high perciption (humidity, dewpoint, etc.)
+- Spray before week 31 which WNV before it outbreak.

 ### Data Dictionary